mozilla/glean/docs/user/metrics/timespan.md

 To measure the distribution of multiple timespans, see [Timing Distributions](timing_distribution.md).
 To record absolute times, see [Datetimes](datetime.md).

+It is not recommended to use timespans in multiple threads, since calling `start` or `stop` out of order will be recorded as an `invalid_state` error.

 ## Configuration

 Timespans have a required `time_unit` parameter to specify the smallest unit of resolution that the timespan will record.
 The allowed values for `time_unit` are: